What Is the Meaning of Spot Trading?￼

-There are two major classifications of marketplaces from which investors can earn substantial gains.
+There are two major classifications of security market from which investors can earn.
 These are futures market and spot market.
 While the former involves contracts based on future prices and no deliveries, the latter is a place where trades are made with current prices and it involves instant transactions of securities.

 Are you planning to participate in spot trading and don’t know where to start?
 Keep reading till the end to learn more about spot trading.